-AAE manufacture a dummy load with precisely designed characteristics which can be used for testing of CSP-D units in the workshop to avoid 'water based dummy loads' such as dustbins full of salt water etc!
+AAE manufacture a dummy load with precisely designed characteristics which can be used for testing of CSP-N units in the workshop to avoid 'water based dummy loads'.

 Please check with other sparker manufacturers whether their sparkers are compatible with the specifications laid out in this manual.